 No desktop computer or laptop comes today with a physical Floppy Drive, but there are several free tools that can help you create a virtual floppy disk on Windows 10/8/7.
 Here are some of them that you can use.

 Simplified Virtual Floppy Drive mounts image files (.
 Image) as new browseable computer resources.
 The program allows you to mount a floppy image file as a virtual floppy drive and directly access the contents.
 You can perform all regular functions of a conventional floppy drive like view, edit, rename, delete and create files on a virtual floppy.
 This tool also allows you to format and launch a program on a virtual floppy.

 ImDisk Virtual Disk Driver allows you to reserve a part of your RAM so as to create virtual disks on them by using image files.
 This allows for quick and easy creation of devices, formatting, error checks, locking the volumes, and dismounting of file systems.

 The only part lacking in this program is that it is not user friendly and you have to make use of the command prompt to use it.

 3] Magic ISO Maker

-Magic ISO Maker is a CD/DVD image utility that can extract, edit, create and burn ISO files.
+Magic ISO Maker is a CD/DVD image utility that can extract, edit, create, and burn ISO files.
 This tool can be used to create floppy disk images from the files present on your PC.
 You can also use this tool to create bootable images from floppy disks, although you will need a floppy drive on your PC to do that.

-The free version of the software supports image creation upto 300 MB only.
+The free version of the software supports image creation up to 300 MB only.

-PowerISO is an another CD / DVD / BD image file processing tool, which allows you to open, extract, burn, create, edit, compress, encrypt, split and convert ISO files, and mount ISO files with internal virtual drive like that of floppy.
+PowerISO is another CD / DVD / BD image file processing tool, which allows you to open, extract, burn, create, edit, compress, encrypt, split and convert ISO files, and mount ISO files with an internal virtual drive like that of floppy.
 The program supports floppy disk image files, such as BIF, FLP, DSK, BFI, BWI, BIN, IMG and so on.